libretime/libretime/docs/manual/howtos/genre-autodj.md

-How to set up genre specific Auto DJ with autloading playlist
+# How to set up genre specific Auto DJ with autoloading playlist

-Intro: In this LibreTime tutorial we will focus on how to build a traditional auto DJ system where we use a feature called smart blocks and auto loading playlists to play random music tracks of a certain genre during a show.
+In this tutorial we will focus on how to build a traditional auto DJ system where we use a feature called smart blocks and auto loading playlists to play random music tracks of a certain genre during a show.
 This tutorial is primarily focused on program managers but users who are DJs can also benefit from smart blocks but will only be able to manually schedule them.

-So for the purposes of this tutorial we are going to assume that you have uploaded a number of files of music with the genre metadata all matching a specific genre for instance alternative.
-This can be done ahead of time but LibreTime has no way of automatically grouping sub genres and so it is important that you spend some time manicuring the track metadata before you upload it to libretime as there is not currently a way to bulk edit tracks from inside libretime.
-Also once tracks are uploaded the metadata of the track itself isn’t changed but just how it is represented in the libretime database.
+So for the purposes of this tutorial we are going to assume that you have uploaded a number of files of music with the genre metadata all matching a specific genre, for instance, Alternative.
+This can be done ahead of time, but LibreTime has no way of automatically grouping sub genres and so it is important that you spend some time curating the track metadata before you upload it to LibreTime as there is not currently a way to bulk edit tracks from inside LibreTime.
+Also once tracks are uploaded the metadata of the track itself isn’t changed but just how it is represented in the LibreTime database.
 This might change in the future but would only affect you if you were downloading tracks and uploading them to another instance and hoped that the changes you made were saved.